bonnom/Arduino32BitBoards/README.md

 This git contains a new Micro-Manager device adapter for Arduino 32-bits boards.
 This device adapter contains extra futures compared to the regular arduino device adapter.

+Currently the **Teensy 3.5** is the recommended board to be used with this device adapter

 Changes:
 * Added PWM control
 * Unified DAC and PWM